github/codeql/README.md

 ## Visual Studio Code integration

-If you use Visual Studio Code to work in this repository, there are a few integration features to make development easier.
+If you use Visual Studio Code to work in this repository, there are a few integration features to make development easier.I t also enables major effects on the project and makes the repo to look good and neat.

 ### CodeQL for Visual Studio Code